 The Pathfinders Institute is an intensive in-person professional development experience for K-12 public school teachers in computer science and maker education. #InfyPathfinders pairs teachers from across the country with a diverse group of PDs for high-quality, hands-on training.

-Applications for the Pathfinders Winter Institute in Providence, RI are now open!
-Click here to apply.
+Applications for the Pathfinders Winter Institute in Providence, RI are now closed.
+Please check back soon for information on the Pathfinders Summer Institute.

 This signature event brings thought leaders together to explore ideas on increasing access to high quality education in computer science, coding and making, with a particular focus on equity and inclusion.
 Attendees share the same goals: how to best use effective education as a driver for greater diversity, faster economic growth and better preparation for 21st century careers. #InfyXRoads.